CITY REPORT NY

 Radon Risk (High)

-Water Systems Serving Long Island City
+Water Quality in Long Island City

 We track water quality and home safety data for 3 ZIP codes in Long Island City, New York (population ~46,395), covering 2 community water systems serving approximately 8,271,285 people region-wide.